melver/linux/Documentation/dev-tools/kfence.rst

 disables KFENCE.

 The KFENCE memory pool is of fixed size, and if the pool is exhausted, no further KFENCE allocations occur.
-With ``CONFIG_KFENCE_NUM_OBJECTS`` (default 255), the number of available guarded objects can be controlled.
+The kernel boot parameter ``kfence.num_objects`` controls the number of available guarded objects;
+crucially, ``CONFIG_KFENCE_NUM_OBJECTS`` sets the maximum configurable objects and initial default.
 Each object requires 2 pages, one for the object itself and the other one used as a guard page; object pages are interleaved with guard pages, and every object page is therefore surrounded by two guard pages.

 The total memory dedicated to the KFENCE memory pool can be computed as::